atsheehan/curriculum/lessons/activerecord-validations/validations.md

  => 1953
  ```

-**Note**: The rails console requires a restart to register changes to model classes' validations.
-If you made another change to the validations in your `Song` class, you'd need to restart the rails console to see them take effect.
+**Note**: The pry console requires a restart to register changes to model classes' validations.
+If you made another change to the validations in your `Song` class, you'd need to restart the pry console to see them take effect.
 You can also try to use `reload!`.

 Provide a value for the year column and try to save the song.
 Test what happens with values that are strings.
 What about the integer zero?